myles-trimble/myles-trimble.github.io/_posts/2026-02-02-chi-square-test.md

 For the campaign promoting the club, customers were put randomly into three groups - the first group received a low quality, low cost mailer, the second group received a high quality, high cost mailer, and the third group were a control group, receiving no mailer at all.

-The client knows that customers who were contacted, signed up for the Delivery Club at a far higher rate than the control group, but now want to understand if there is a significant difference in signup rate between the cheap mailer and the expensive mailer.
-This will allow them to make more informed decisions in the future, with the overall aim of optimising campaign ROI!
+The client knows that customers who were contacted signed up for the Delivery Club at a far higher rate than the control group, but now want to understand if there is a significant difference in signup rate between the cheap and expensive mailers.
+This will allow them to make more informed decisions in the future, with the overall aim of optimising campaign ROI.

 <br>
 <br>